American Options with Asymmetric Information and Reflected BSDE: Cost of additional information

-The first author wishes to thank her supervisor Professor Bijan Zohuri-Zangeneh for his support and encouragement.
+{\bf We would like to thank the referees for their careful reading and helpful comments.} This work is a part of the first author's PhD thesis at Sharif University of Technology under supervision of Professor Bijan Z.Zangeneh.
+She wishes to thank her supervisor for his support, encouragement and guidance.
 Furthermore, she wants to thank Viktor Feunou, PhD candidate at Humboldt-Universit\"at zu Berlin, for helpful discussions.
 The financial support from Humboldt-Universit\"at zu Berlin is gratefully acknowledged.
 In particular, she wants to thank Professor Peter Imkeller for making this possible.